johnycordeiro/DRIPPS/README.md

 The DRIPPS interface is a project developed in Java language, thus being *platform agnostic*.
 However, some platform nuances must be regarded as it uses the JavaFX library.
 Specially on the MacOs machines, some security concerns must be overcome by explicitly trusting the application being installed.

-Specific installations files are provided below.
+Specific installation files are provided below.
+Note that you must have at least *Java 17* installed on your machine.

 ### Windows Platform

 For the Windows platform, you may download and install the following [DRIPPS-1.0.msi](https://www.di.ubi.pt/~jpaulo/a/DRIPPS-1.0.msi.zip) file.
+The installation shall be straightforward abd at the end you will get a new folder, named DRIPPS, inside your "Program Files" or "Programs" folder.
+The DRIPPS.exe executable is inside this folder.

 ### MacOs X Platform